Jakob-Bach/Alternative-Feature-Selection/README.md

 ```

 Depending on your hardware, this might take several days.
-For the arXiv paper, we had a runtime of 141 hours on a server with an `AMD EPYC 7551`
+For the last pipeline run, we had a runtime of 141 hours on a server with an `AMD EPYC 7551`
 [CPU](https://www.amd.com/en/products/cpu/amd-epyc-7551) (32 physical cores, base clock of 2.0 GHz).
 In case the pipeline is nearly finished but doesn't make progress anymore,
 the solver might have silently crashed (which happened in the past with `Cbc` as the solver, though